Skip to Content

 Unfortunately, conditions like myopia cannot be cured — but it is easily managed through refractive surgery or corrective lenses.
 Today’s multiscreen lifestyle calls for additional protection, particularly against blue light, the constant exposure of which can lead to retinal damage and cause age-related macular degeneration.
 It’s not just heavy screeners who need blue light glasses, though – blue-violet light primarily comes from the sun, which means filtering blue light is an option for everyone to consider.
 Transitions Signature GEN 8™ Lenses are a popular choice as they change from clear to tinted depending on light conditions, block out 100 percent of UVA and UVB rays, and also filter blue-violet light between 400nm and 455nm, meaning vision-conscious users don’t have to carry separate pairs for sun time or screen time.
 Other options, such as protection in an aesthetically clear lens or selective filtering, are available depending on your lifestyle.

 Aside from blocking blue light from entering your eyes, you can also filter blue light from your screens themselves.
 ZAGG’s Glass XTR3 screen protector can filter 60% of blue light at 435nm to 440nm thanks to its Eyesafe RPF60 technology.
-It preserves screen color quality and brightness, thereby keeping your screen experience unchanged while providing eye protection.
+It preserves screen color quality and brightness, thereby keeping your screen experience unchanged while providing eye care protection.
 However, physical protection will fall short when not supplemented by lifestyle changes that support your eye health.

 Taking better eye habits seriously